-More than 20,000 comments were submitted to CDE regarding the draft, the overwhelming majority of which called for revisions.
+More than 20,000 comments were submitted to CDE regarding the draft.
 Given the controversy, the IQC in September did not move forward with the draft.

 Following the IQC meeting, Superintendent Thurmond convened a panel discussion of college professors and K-12 teachers to shed light on the history of ethnic studies and the impact such courses have had on students.

 AB 114, signed by Governor Newsom in October, extended the timeline for completion of the curriculum to March 2021.
 CDE is using the extra time to visit school districts in California to hear about Ethnic Studies programs and meet with teachers and administrators to discuss challenges and successes in implementing the course.
 In addition, the state is working with partners to conduct focus groups with teachers to glean insights on what educators will need to successfully develop a course that meets local needs.

 Is the advisory committee or team of original writers working on the new draft?
 What role will the expert panel play going forward?